Geometry and shapes#

 Base points are used to draw base lines, which form the skeleton of a cross section.
 They can be either actually on the base lines, or not, as reference points, for example the center of a circle.
 Points that are directly referred to in the definitions of base lines are called key points, such as starting and ending points of a line or an arc, or the center of a circle.
 The rest are normal points.
 The coordinates provided in the input file are defined in the basic frame z and then transformed into the cross-sectional frame x, through processes like translating, scaling and rotating.
 If none of those operations are needed, then those data also define the position of each point in the frame x.

-Users can define points using sub-element <point> one-by-one, or list all points in a sepsrate file and include it here.
+Users can define points using the sub-element <point> one-by-one inside <baselines>, or list all points in a separate file and include it.

 Points defined in the main XML file#